codalogic/cl-json-pull/README.md

 Possible future work includes allowing member names to not be quoted, and JavaScript style comments.

-Consider adding an Event::on( \"name\", type, handler ) method to allow easier handling of events.
+Consider adding an Event::on( "name", type, handler ) method to allow easier handling of events.
 For example:

 ```cpp